rolsen74/resrc4/README.md

 This disassembler was tested against the Amiga game Civilization (ECS) and Lightwave for FPU support.

-The ReSrc4 program does not handle most of the newer 020+ opcode argument modes.
-It mainly implements only opcodes that were needed for Civ.

 ## Features

 ### Library Call Recognition